 Assessment plays a critical role in supporting practitioners to identify children's progress and 'next steps'.
-Where our assessments indicate that there may be a cause for concern, or a child is not meeting age related expectations, teacher will talk to parents along with the school Special Educational Needs Coordinator (SENCO) in order to determine how best to support the child.
+Where our assessments indicate that there may be a cause for concern, or a child is not meeting age related expectations, teacher will talk to parents along with the school's Head of Learning Support in order to determine how best to support the child.
 For children with a first language other than English, we ensure that this is not a barrier to our understanding of the child's abilities and stage of development.

-The Head of Nursery monitors the curriculum plans, children's work and the overall effectiveness of teaching and learning in Acorns and Oaks through learning walks and teaching observations.
+The Head of Nursery monitors the curriculum plans, children's learning and the overall effectiveness of teaching and learning in Acorns and Oaks through monitoring walks and teaching observations.
 Teachers receive feedback across a range of areas to aid them in determining their own strengths and areas for development.

-Staff Supervision meetings are held each term with the Head of Nursery and the Nursery Key workers.
+Staff Supervision meetings are held regularly with the Head of Nursery and Reception Head of Year.
 During these meetings, staff members discuss children who are not making expected progress and together we determine the best course of action for the children.
 Through these meetings, interventions are planned and evaluated, and further action is considered if needed.
+The meetings also provide support and guidance for staff members.